top of page

 “What If They Don’t Want to Go?”

 This is especially common with kids and teens.
+A few helpful ways to approach it:

-• Present counseling as support, not punishment
+• Present counseling as support, not punishment.

-• Avoid labeling them as the “problem”
+• Avoid labeling them as the “problem.”

-• Keep expectations simple: “Let’s just try it once”
+• Keep expectations simple: “Let’s just try it once.”

-• Normalize it: “This is something people do to get help with things”
+• Normalize it: “This is something people do to get help with things.”

 Even if someone is hesitant at first, that doesn’t mean it won’t be helpful.